sudocrystal/cs624-mobileapps-exs/README.md

 # cs624-examples
 HOS Examples for CS 624 Full-Stack Development - Mobile App

-Students can find the examples that will used for their practices in lecture or HOS (Hands-on Skills).
+Students can find the examples that will be used for their practices in lecture or HOS (Hands-on Skills).
 If you find any mistakes, please contact chungsam@cityu.edu.

 * Module 01 - Cloud-Based Development Environment